top of page

 In the meantime,

-• Our newer Flats Nation YouTube Channel can be found by clicking Here and sharing them with family and friends if you find them Entertaining and Educational!
-We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.
+• Our newer Flats Nation YouTube Channel can be found by clicking here.
+Share our videos with family and friends if you find them entertaining and educational!
+Dave has advised me of some great guests in the works on a wide range of topics and product coverage soon.

 • Or our new Media section that we created with our latest website release, where you can hear all of our Podcasts, Sound Bites, and Flats Nation Updates all in one listing found by clicking Here: